nasa/GeneLab_Data_Processing/RNAseq/RNAseq_Tool_Install/README.md

       >
       > **Note2:** GeneLab provides processed data files from each step of the RNAseq processing pipeline in the [GeneLab Repository](https://genelab-data.ndc.nasa.gov/genelab/projects), so you may start processing from any step of the pipeline by downloading the appropriate input data for that step.

-   4. Once you've downloaded the scripts and input data you need to start processing (steps 5i and 5iii, respectively) and have revised all of your processing scripts to indicate the correct paths and settings for your machine (step 5ii), you may use the `cd` command to navigate to the appropriare subdirectory within the `processing_scripts` child directory and begin executing the scripts in the same order as indicated in the [RNAseq processing pipeline](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/GL-DPPD-7101-C.md).
+   4. Once you've downloaded the scripts and input data you need to start processing (steps 5i and 5iii, respectively) and have revised all of your processing scripts to indicate the correct paths and settings for your machine (step 5ii), you may use the `cd` command to navigate to the appropriate subdirectory within the `processing_scripts` child directory and begin executing the scripts in the same order as indicated in the [RNAseq processing pipeline](../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md).